-Killbuck Marsh Wildlife Area webpage
+Killbuck Marsh Wildlife Area (Holmes County)

-Killbuck Marsh Wildlife Area map
+About Killbuck Marsh Wildlife Area in Holmes County

 While most of the Killbuck Marsh Wildlife Area is in Wayne County, there are two sections of the wildlife area in Holmes County you can access from OH-83.
 Going south on OH-83 from Wooster turn right (west) onto County Line Road and go .5 mile.
 There is a small parking area on the south side of the road where you may park to walk and explore this section of the wildlife area.